My teaching philosophy.

 Teaching

-My first teaching experience came during my senior years of Bachelor's studies when the Student Union invited me to facilitate a short course on Computer Aided Design (CAD) for first-year students from the Department of Civil Engineering.
+My first teaching experience came during my senior years of Bachelor's studies when the Student Union invited me to facilitate a short course on Computer Aided Design (CAD) for first-year students from the Department of Civil and Topographic Engineering at University of Guadalajara, Mexico.
 I found this experience to be both fulfilling and rewarding.

 As a Phd student at Trinity College Dublin, Ireland, I received my first formal teaching and pedagogical education by participating in several workshops and courses facilitated by the Academic Practice unit.
 These included: